bratter/us-map/README.md

 Factory function that returns a configurable US-Map rendering function.
 The returned object is both a rendering function that produces a container for us map elements and an object containing several settings for the map.

 It is called with a "scope" which is an array of strings indicating what insets will be built into the map's projection.
-See documentation for scopes in the [projection](#projection) section
+See documentation for scopes in the [projection](#projection) section.

 <a href="#_usmap" name="_usmap">#</a> <i>usMap</i>(<i>selection</i>) [<>](https://github.com/bratter/us-map/blob/master/src/map/map.ts "Source")